FIFA World Cup 2026 Mexico Opening Ceremony: Start Time, Performers, Live Stream

 When Does the Mexico Opening Ceremony Start?

 The Mexico opening ceremony begins on Thursday, June 11, 2026, at 11:30 AM local time (CST) at Mexico City Stadium (Estadio Azteca).
-The show runs exactly 90 minutes before Mexico faces South Africa in the FIFA World Cup 2026 opener at 1:00 PM CST.
+It runs roughly 90 minutes ahead of Mexico facing South Africa in the FIFA World Cup 2026 opener, which kicks off at 1:00 PM CST (3:00 PM ET).
+FIFA says stadium gates open four hours before kickoff and has urged fans to arrive early, since spectators play an active role in the show.

-This early-afternoon start serves global broadcast windows.
+The late-morning start serves global broadcast windows.
 North America catches it across morning and lunch slots, Europe in evening primetime, and Africa and the Middle East in the prime watch window of the night.
-For a full breakdown of start times in 44 countries across all three ceremonies, see our FIFA World Cup 2026 opening ceremony start times by country on the homepage.
+For a full breakdown of start times across all three ceremonies, see our FIFA World Cup 2026 opening ceremony start times by country on the homepage.

 Estadio Azteca: The Stadium Hosting Mexico’s Opening Ceremony

 There is no other building in football quite like this one.
-Mexico City Stadium, known to the world as Estadio Azteca, becomes the first venue in history to host matches across three FIFA World Cups.
+Mexico City Stadium, known to the world as Estadio Azteca and carrying the commercial name Estadio Banorte since a 2025 naming-rights deal, becomes the first venue in history to host matches across three FIFA World Cups.
 It hosted the 1970 final, where Pelé’s Brazil produced the most beautiful tournament ever played.
 It hosted the 1986 quarterfinal, where Maradona delivered both his “Hand of God” and the “Goal of the Century” against England in the same match.
 In 2026, it adds a third chapter.

-The stadium seats over 87,000 fans following its renovation, sits at 7,200 feet of altitude, and has the kind of acoustic personality that turns ordinary chants into thunder.
+The stadium seats 87,500 fans following its renovation, making it the largest in Latin America.
+It sits at roughly 7,200 feet of altitude and carries the kind of acoustic personality that turns ordinary chants into thunder.
 For a ceremony designed around music and live spectacle, the venue itself is a co-headliner.

 The Papel Picado Concept: Mexico’s Visual Signature

-Italian creative agency Balich Wonder Studio produces all three opening ceremonies under a single shared creative thread, reimagining the FIFA World Cup Trophy through the cultural lens of each host nation.
+Balich Wonder Studio produces all three opening ceremonies under a single shared creative thread, reimagining the FIFA World Cup Trophy through the cultural lens of each host nation.
+In Canada, the motif is a multicultural mosaic.
+In the United States, it is a glowing trophy.
 In Mexico, that thread is papel picado.

 Papel picado is the traditional craft of perforating tissue paper into intricate, lace-like designs, hung as banners during festivals, weddings, and religious celebrations.
 It is celebratory, fragile, and unmistakably Mexican.
-For the ceremony, the concept scales up to stadium dimensions: massive perforated panels light filters through, creating a luminous lattice across the stage and field.
+For the ceremony, the concept scales up to stadium dimensions: massive perforated panels through which light filters, creating a luminous lattice across the stage and field.
 Choreographed light reveals are timed to the music, turning the centuries-old folk tradition into a modern broadcast spectacle.

 The choice signals what the show is really about.
 Not Hollywood scale.
 Not generic global pop.
 A specifically Mexican welcome to the world, rendered in the country’s own visual language.